 SBA Loan Requirements: Does Your Business Qualify?

-The SBA loan program, administered by the U.S. Small Business Administration, is one of the most popular sources of funding for companies across the country.
-The SBA loan requirements you have to meet to qualify for financing depend on the type of loan you’re applying for.
+The SBA loan program, run by the federal government agency the U.S. Small Business Administration (SBA), is one of the most popular sources of funding for companies across the country.
+In order to be able to qualify for one of their loan packages, you need to meet the relevant SBA loan requirements.

 Who Qualifies for an SBA Loan?

-To qualify for an SBA loan, your company must meet five specific SBA loan requirements which may vary according to the type of business financing you're seeking.
+To qualify for an SBA loan, your company must meet the following five SBA loan requirements.

 1. Business Profile